Ben Sasse: Donald Trump

 According to FiveThirtyEight, Sasse voted in line with Trump's position 84.8% of the time, less than the majority of his Senate Republican colleagues.

 Environment

 Sasse has criticized what he calls "alarmism" over climate change and has said, "you don't hear a lot of people who put climate as a No. 1 issue... offering constructive, innovative solutions for the future".
 He has said that "innovation" is the solution to climate change.

 Guns

-In Sasse's 2014 Senate campaign, he received an "AQ" rating from the National Rifle Association (NRA).
-According to the NRA's press release, the rating was the most favorable that could be given to a candidate who had no voting record on gun-related issues.
-The NRA endorsed Sasse in the race.
+In Sasse's 2014 Senate campaign, he received an "AQ" rating from the NRA Political Victory Fund (NRA-PVF).
+According to the NRA-PVF's press release, the rating was the most favorable that could be given to a candidate who had no voting record on gun-related issues.
+The NRA-PVF endorsed Sasse in the race.

 Sasse has said he could support "red flag" gun legislation only if it protects the constitutional rights of gun owners, doesn't take away guns without due process, and is limited to people who are convicted of domestic violence or other crimes.